Bürgerbräukeller: After World War II

 In preparation for the 1972 Olympic Games in Munich, the city authorities undertook the construction of an underground railway system.
 The construction of station escalators emerging on Rosenheimerstrasse, next to the Bürgerbräukeller, required the cellar, which had been used for Nazi Party meetings, to be sealed off.
 In 1976, the great hall at the rear was still available for large gatherings.

-In the 1970s, it was in use also as a recording studio, Carlos Kleiber's La Traviata being recorded there in 1976.
+In the 1970s, it was in use also as a recording studio and Carlos Kleiber's La Traviata was recorded there in 1976.

 The Bürgerbräukeller was demolished in 1979 in a redevelopment programme, as were the nearby Münchner-Kindl-Keller and the Hofbräu brewery.

 On the Bürgerbräukeller site now stands the GEMA building, the Gasteig Cultural Centre, and the Munich City Hilton Hotel.

 Georg Elser plaque

 Near the entrance to the GEMA building, a plaque in the pavement marks the position of the pillar that concealed Georg Elser's bomb in his attempt to assassinate Adolf Hitler.